 However, there is a silver lining...

-Something you can do to help stop China... and make sure America remains the greatest nation this world has ever seen.
+There’s something you can do to help stop China... and make sure America remains the greatest nation this world has ever seen.

-And something else you can do to make quite a bit of money.

-(And it could help you make quite a bit of money!)
+(And it could even help you make quite a bit of money!)

 You see... as China tries to take over this one resource...
-I expect a single company to surge dramatically during the next couple of years.
+I expect a single company to surge dramatically over the next couple of years.

 We’re talking about 10-bagger potential here... maybe more.